mikxingu/mikxingu/README.md

 ## Hi!  🇧🇷 👨‍💻 🖥️

-I'm a brazilian IT consultant and self taught developer.
-I'm currently studying and learning about C# / .NET.
+I'm a brazilian self taught developer currently working at TO Brasil.
+I'm always studying and learning new technologies.
 My interests are:

+* Back-End Development
 * C# / .NET Development
-* Back-End Development
 * Game Development using C# and Unity

-I'm looking for oportunities to work, especially on english speaking countries.
+I'm always open to new opportunities, especially to work overseas.
+You can contact me via [E-mail](maito:michelalvs@gmail.com) or on my social media links at the end of this page.

 ## 💻 These are the apps I developed: